abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 reciting the fifth, we recollect: "I'm the owner of my kamma, heir to my kamma, born of my kamma, related to my kamma, abide supported by my kamma.
 Whatever kamma I shall do, for good or for ill, of that I will be the heir."
-These recollections help us establish our kamma—our actions of body, speech and mind—in what is wholesome, skillful and beneficial, in what bears fruit in terms of peace and clarity, happiness and wellbeing.
+These recollections help us establish our kamma---our actions of body, speech and mind---in what is wholesome, skillful and beneficial, in what bears fruit in terms of peace and clarity, happiness and wellbeing.
 So it behooves us to take responsibility for these contemplations, to reflect upon them and develop them in our practice.

 # Using the Breath to Balance the Mind